awdriggs-teach/p5art/start.md

 For more on drawing circles, check out the [Circles page](./circles.md).

 ## Basic Setup
+We call a p5 project a sketch, as in sketchbook, because they are quick to start!
 For every sketch, two functions most defined for the sketch to run properly.

 ![Basic Sketch](./imgs/basics.png)